MiSTer-devel/Arcade-Cosmic_MiSTer/README.txt

 Known differences / problems

-Sound effects are all implemented using samples (other than the DAC)
+Sound effects are implemented using samples (other than the DAC)

 I have added a screen flip option to the sprite code, sprites are flipped by the software on the real hardware, but everything else does have a flip signal.
 It is implemented as a fake dip switch.

-No mans land needs the background video lined up properly in all flip modes.

-No Mans Land need sound samples sourcing and connecting up.

 ---------------------------------------------------------------------------------